 - We try to design for constraints to which our components are exposed instead of designing for endless screen resolutions.

 - We design new features by composing existing components.
 If features require new components, we can design them in the context of the new feature and add back to our library.

 Modern UI tools like Figma or Adobe XD try to keep up with this speed of the modern workflow.
 Here are some common characteristics of them:

 - They are lightweight and fast

 - They have limited functionality with focus on UI design (sometimes too limited, as they are often beta versions)

 - They are vector based

-- They have advanced and easy to use artboards functionality to allow many design versions.
-Figma takes this even further with frames (more on them below).
+- They have an advanced and easy to use artboards functionality to allow many design versions.
+Figma takes this even further with frames (more on them below)

-- They implement components (Figma) or symbols (Adobe XD, Affinity Designer) which allow reuse and easy update of common visual elements across the project.
+- They implement components (Figma) or symbols (Adobe XD, Affinity Designer) which allow the reuse and easy update of common visual elements across the project

 - They use constraints (Figma, Affinity Designer) to control behaviour of child elements